boken-engine/boken-engine/README.md

 ## 4. Necessary knowledge

-Boken Engine is targeted to both experienced programmer and people that wants to create their own App but does not have lots of coding knowledge.
+Boken Engine is targeted to both experienced programmers and people that wants to create their own App but does not have lots of coding knowledge.
 Those are the basic skills a user needs to have in order to use Boken Engine:

 - Know how to create a XCode project and how to use the XCode UI
-- Know how to link a framework (this is explained on the next section)
+- Know how to link the Package (this is explained on the next section)
-- Know how to publish an application (although there are lots of pages detailing how to do this)
+- If the application is to be published, know how to do it (although there are lots of pages detailing how to do this)

-Once the project is created and the framework is linked, a few lines of code must be written, as is explained in the next section.
+Once the project is created and the Package is linked, a few lines of code must be written, as is explained in the next section.

 ## 5. Dependencies

-Boken Engine only uses built-in iOS libraries: UIKit, SceneKit and SpriteKit.
-No additional downloads/instalations are needed.
+Boken Engine uses built-in iOS libraries UIKit, SceneKit and SpriteKit and [PathKit](https://github.com/kylef/PathKit).

 ## 6. How to use it

 Boken Engine is not a stand-alone application.
-This is a Framework: a piece of software intended to be used within another Application that will make use of its features.
-Currently, only supports iOS (iPhone + iPad) applications.
+This is a Package: a piece of software intended to be used within another Application that will make use of its features.

 ### 6.1.
 Basic usage